Table of Contents

 1. Freedom of choice

 One of the best advantages of freelancing is the freedom of choosing the work for yourself.
-In freelancing, one is free to choose the client, project, company, or the kind of service one wants to deliver as per their suitability.
+In freelancing, one is free to select the client, project, company, or the kind of service one wants to deliver as per their suitability.
 Unlike a corporate job, freelancing doesn’t hold you to work on undesirable projects with disliked clients.

 2. Flexibility of work